chainflip-io/chainflip-backend/SECURITY.md

 - Denial of service (DoS) attacks
 - Issues already reported by another researcher or identified internally

-## Responsible Disclosure:
+## Responsible Disclosure

-When you discover a potential security vulnerability, please report it to Chainflip Labs as soon as possible by following the responsible disclosure process outlined below:
+If you discover a potential security vulnerability, please report it to Chainflip Labs as soon as possible by following the responsible disclosure process outlined below:

-1. Send an email to security@chainflip.io with the subject line "Bug Bounty Submission."
+1. Send an email to <security@chainflip.io> with the subject line "Bug Bounty Submission".
 2. Provide a detailed description of the vulnerability, including the steps to reproduce it and any supporting evidence.
 3. If applicable, include any relevant code snippets, proof-of-concept scripts, or tools used to identify the vulnerability.
 4. Include your contact information for us to reach out to you regarding the issue.

-## Rewards and Recognition:
+## Rewards and Recognition

 Chainflip Labs will reward security researchers for responsibly disclosing security vulnerabilities based on the severity and impact of the issue.
 Rewards will be provided at the discretion of Chainflip Labs.